 - Make sure you have the latest version of the Zoom application that your system will support.
 Please check this at least an hour before your scheduled recording time in case you need to install an update.

 - Please test that your audio is working with Zoom.
 Test both the speakers and your microphone.
-If your system supports it, we recommend that you set your microphone higher than your speaker volume so that the volume of your voice is more audible on the recording.
+If your system supports it, we recommend that you set the volume for your microphone higher than your speaker volume so that your voice is more audible on the recording.

 - You do not need a Zoom account of your own to participate.
 It may, however, prompt you for your name and email address so that it can identify you in the Zoom session.